The ability to work from home is one of the marvels of the modern age.

 7. You have pets

-It can be difficult to make sure your pets have proper care while you’re at work.
+It can be difficult to make sure pets have proper care while you’re at work.

-It’s time-consuming to drop them off at animal day care centers before work and pick them up after work.
-Pet sitters who come to your home can be expensive.
+It’s time-consuming to drop them off at animal day care centers before work and pick them up after.
+And pet sitters who come to your home can be expensive.

 Pets aren’t happy when they spend eight to 10 hours alone each day, either.